The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 Does mezcal give you a hangover?

-One of the reasons mezcal is so popular is because this spirit miraculously leaves few with a hangover after imbibing, especially when youβre sipping it straight!
-Since mezcal is a pure spirit, it doesnβt have additives as most liquors do.
+It can — But one of the reasons mezcal is so popular is because this spirit miraculously leaves few with a hangover after imbibing, especially when you’re sipping it straight up.

 In Mexico, mezcal is typically served with oranges and sal de gusano on the site.
 This is a salt mixture with chiles and dried larvae from the chinicuil worm.
 Alternatively, you can also enjoy mezcal in cocktails.